Everything you need to know about press releases

 People: a story with emotion or recognition

-Surprise: an unexpected or original insertion
+Surprise: an unexpected or original angle

 What are common mistakes in press releases?

-Too many superlatives ('unique,' 'market leader,' 'innovative')
+Too many superlatives ('unique', 'market leader', 'innovative')

 No news value

-Overly long texts without structure
+Texts that are too long without structure

-No direct contact or imagery
+No direct contact person or visual material

 What is an embargo?